codr7/jalang/README.md

 3
 ```

-Calling a vector returns the value at the specified index (`_` if the index is out of bounds), or updates it depending on the number of arguments.
+Calling a vector returns the value at the specified index.

 ```
   (['foo 'bar 'baz] 1)